2factorauth/twofactorauth/CONTRIBUTING.md

     software: Yes
     hardware: Yes
     doc: <link to site TFA documentation>
-    lang: <ISO 639-1 language code>
 ```

 The fields `name:`, `url:`, `img:`, `tfa:` are required for all entries.
-The field `lang:` is only used for non-English websites.
-The language codes should be lowercase [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) codes.

 #### Adding a site that *supports* TFA